Rural constable Jan Kelderman

 He thought, in order to stay in style, His Majesty had to be received with salvos shots and so had taken his rifle with him.

 The relatively small procession, two heralds on horseback, followed by the carriage in which the King had taken place and behind it a Landau (a suspended carriage) with some members of the household approached.
-When the party reached the church, the baker considered his time, hidden behind the village pump, he completely unexpectedly fired two shots, albeit in the air, but the panic was no less.

 An attack on the King, how was that possible here in Bennekom!.